-Avoid This One Mistake When Purchasing Term Life Insurance!
+Avoid This One Serious Mistake When Purchasing Term Life Insurance!

 I see this happen on a regular basis and it can be a serious problem for people who originally thought they were making a wise decision when they first applied.
 Read this article carefully so you don’t pay the piper later.
 The end result could be devastating for you and your beneficiaries.
 This problem is also very easy to avoid with just a little common sense and basic planning strategy.